ga-wdi-boston/git-basics-assessment/diagnostic.md

 -7.Should you ever edit published history?

- No, rather new updates should be made via subsequent pushes.
+ No, rather new updates should be made via subsequent pushes. [adding some text for a 2nd commit.]